networkop/networkop.github.io/source/_posts/2016-01-06-rest-basic-operations.markdown

         return resp
 ```

-Rerun now and watch all tests succeed again.
+Rerun the `test_unl.py` now and watch all tests succeed again.
+The same iterative approach can be used to add any number of new methods at the same time making sure none of the existing functionality is affected.
+Note that these are very simple tests and they only verify the response code and not its contents.
+The better approach would be to look inside the payload and verify, for example, that username is `admin`.

 ### UnlLab and UnlNode implementation

 Now let's revert back to normal coding style for a second and create classes for Labs and Nodes.
 As per the design, these should be separate objects but they should contain a pointer to the context in which they exist.
-Therefore, it makes sense to instantiate Lab inside a UnlServer class instance and Node inside a Lab class instance and pass in the `self` as an argument.
+Therefore, it makes sense to instantiate a Lab inside a UnlServer, a Node inside a Lab and pass in the `self` (UnlServer or Lab) as an argument.
 For example, here is how a lab will be created:

 ``` python /rest-blog-unl-client/restunl/unetlab.py